raz-zeevy/Genlingo/README.md

 Genlingo is released under the [MIT License](LICENSE).

 ## Acknowledgments
-We would like to express our gratitude to the Anki project for their exceptional flashcard software.
+I would like to express My gratitude to the Anki project for their exceptional flashcard software.
 Genlingo leverages the power of Anki to provide a seamless language learning experience.

 ## Contact
 For any inquiries or support requests, please reach out to me at [raz3zeevy@gmail.com](mailto:raz3zeevy@gmail.com).